Slipstream-Group/sketchbox-docs/docs/faq.md

 ## Can I create a measure that will change the HVAC system type?

 Yes, you can create a system switch measure using the custom "HVAC System Type" parameter in a user-defined measure as seen in the image below.
+This measure allows you to change system type, set efficiencies for the new system, and change the DOAS system type/efficiency.

 ![System Switch example](./images/SystemSwitch.png)